 So what is Mother Culture, exactly?
 Mother Culture is actually the title of an article that appeared in Miss Mason’s Parents’ Review magazine in Volume 3 — that means 1892-1893!
-I’ve seen the term thrown around elsewhere, but for our purposes, we’re going to take our description straight from the original article.
+I’ve seen the term thrown around elsewhere, but for our purposes, since our interests here are historical, we’re going to take our description straight from the original article.

 There is no sadder sight in life than a mother, who has so used herself up in her children’s childhood, that she has nothing to give them in their youth.

-When the mother keeps growing, then she continually has something to offer to her children:
+If the mother keeps growing, she continually has something to offer to her children:

 [T]hough she may do much for her children, she cannot do all she might, if she, as they, were growing!